 You come out of the store and find the side mirror on your car is broken

 the base (mirror assembly), mirror glass, cover and the turn signal (if equipped).
-For some cars, the part might be available only as one complete piece.
-In some cars the cover is sold already painted, in others it comes black and might need to be painted separately.
+For certain cars, the part might be available only as one complete piece.
+In some cases the cover is sold already painted, in others it comes black and might need to be painted separately.

-Replacing the complete side mirror at the dealership will cost $290-$420 for an average car will cost 0.7-1.5 hours of labor plus parts.
+Replacing the complete side mirror at the dealership for an average car will cost 0.7-1.5 hours of labor plus parts.

 You can often find a used part on eBay.
-To find out if the part fits, you will need to know the model year of your car and options, such as whether the mirror is self-dimming or heated?
+To find out if the part fits, you will need to know the model year of your car as well as the options, such as whether the mirror is self-dimming or heated.
 Is there a built-in turn signal light?
 Does the mirror have a blind spot monitoring system warning light?

 .
 Often it's just three little bolts covered by a little plastic cover plus one electrical connector.
 Replacing the mirror that is attached to the side of the door takes more work, as the door cover and other parts will have to be removed.